Last updated on August 20th, 2019

 Cost is free

-The maze is designed for kids and is free to enter.
-While there, check out their selection of gourds and other fall décor.
+The maze is designed for kids.
+It’s the only free corn maze in MN.
+While there, check out their selection of gourds and fall décor.

 Shakopee, MN 55379